Cyndi-24/Fraud-Detection-App/README.md

   ![image alt](https://github.com/Cyndi-24/Fraud-Detection-App/blob/main/Fraud%20detection%20images/correlation_Heatmap.png)

-* feature Scaling : This was done to bring the features into the same mathematical range so they can be compareduniformly
+* Feature Scaling : This was done to bring the features into the same mathematical range so they can be compareduniformly

 ![image alt](https://github.com/Cyndi-24/Fraud-Detection-App/blob/main/Fraud%20detection%20images/Feature%20_Scaling.png)